 Because this is an almost- impossible task, we need some criteria to level the figurative playing field.
 The significance of historic matches, as we document them here, breaks down into three judgment categories:

-- Soccer History Momentous - How long has the match been in the history books?
+- Historic - How long has the match been in the history books?
 What bearing did the match have on the future of the game?
 How did the match impact the geographic region in which it was played (or the world as a whole)?

 - Quality of Play - Which players were involved?
 What style of play did the manager employ?
-Which goals, saves, or specific moments/techniques do we still look at from this match?
+Which goals, saves, or specific moments left their mark on the game?

 - Emotional Investment - How many lives were changed by this match?
-How many fans were left in tears (euphoric or devastated)?
+How many tears were shed (either euphorically or in devastation)?
 How did the match impact soccer fandom as a whole?

 “Players go into some matches with the certain knowledge that the result will stay with them, however submerged, for the rest of their lives.
 Defeat will deposit a small, ineradicable sediment, just as victory will leave a few tiny bubbles of pleasure that can never quite disappear.
 Brazil v England was that kind of match.” -Hugh McIlvanney, the Guardian.